 Particulars of Loans Guarantees and Investments

-Loans Guarantees and Investments as per Section 186 of the Companies Act 2013 formpart of the Notes to the nancial statements provided in this Annual Report.
+Particulars of Loans Guarantees and Investments as per Section 186 of the CompaniesAct 2013 have been disclosed in this Annual Report as a part of the Notes to thefinancial statements.

 Communications and Public Relations